IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 ```
 The useEffect hook takes two arguments:
 * the function to be run when the hook is triggered
 * an optional array containing the dependency values that will trigger the hook when their values have changed.
+If the array is empty, it will be executed once the component is mount (inserted in the DOM tree).
+If the parameter is not present, will be executed when the component is mount and every time the component updates (after every re-render).

 # 5. Developing RestaurantsScreen and RestaurantDetailScreen.